A trail camera is very different from a security or surveillance camera. Knowing the difference means getting the camera you need.

 Introducing the Trail Camera

-If you’re a regular on this blog and Solid Signal’s mailing list, you’ve probably seen the GSM Scout Outdoor Stealth Cam we carry.
+If you’re a regular on this blog and Solid Signal’s mailing list, you’ve probably seen the 8.0 Megapixel Camouflage Trail Camera Kit we carry.
 While this gadget might look like a nondescript grey box at first, it’s really an amazing little device.
 You see, stealth cams are typically used by hunters to get an idea of what types of animals are on their property, and what are their feeding habits.
 All this can be determined by setting up a trail cam in your backyard or hunting property.